humdrum-tools/humdrum-documentation/guide/ch39/index.md

 inappropriate definition of the search template, (4) failure to understand how a given search tool or option operates, (5) failure on the part of the user to form a clear idea of what is being sought.
-Let\'s deal with each of these problems in turn.
+Let's deal with each of these problems in turn.

 **(1) No search can produce accurate results if the data** **to be searched is inaccurate.** You can increase the accuracy of your search